netdata/netdata/packaging/installer/README.md

 You must edit `/usr/local/etc/netdata/netdata.conf` and change `bind to = 127.0.0.1` to `bind to = 0.0.0.0`.

-Now to start Netdata manually, run `service netdata onestart`
+To start Netdata manually, run `service netdata onestart`

 Visit the Netdata dashboard to confirm it's working: `http://<pfsenseIP>:19999`